z4l1nux/AISVSwise/1.0/en/Categories.md

 # OWASP Artificial Intelligence Security Verification Standard (AISVS)
-### This Category list is to help the AISVS team plan the structure of the document.
+### This Category list is intended to help the AISVS team plan the structure of the document.
 It will be deleted before the standard is released.

 ---